-5. Final Decision and/or Reconsideration: Either the complainant or the respondent may seek reconsideration of the decision by the Title IX/EEO Coordinator/Designee.
-Requests for reconsideration shall be submitted in writing to the Title IX/EEO Coordinator/Designee within seven calendar days of receiving the decision.
-Requests must specify which portion of the decision should be reconsidered and the basis for reconsideration.
-If no request for reconsideration is received within seven calendar days. the decision becomes final.
-If a request for reconsideration is received, the College President or designee shall respond within fourteen calendar days.
-The President or designee shall either deny the request or, if the President or designee determines that the request for reconsideration has merit, issue an amended decision.
-Any amended decision is final and no further reconsideration is available.
+Final Decision/Reconsideration: Either the complainant or the respondent may seek reconsideration of the investigation findings.
+Requests for reconsideration shall be submitted in writing to the Title IX / EEO Coordinator within seven calendar days of receiving the investigation report.
+Requests must specify which portion of the findings should be reconsidered and the basis for reconsideration.
+If no request for reconsideration is received within seven calendar days, the findings become final.
+If a request for reconsideration is received, the Title IX / EEO Coordinator shall respond within 14 calendar days.
+The Title IX / EEO Coordinator shall either deny the request or, if the Title IX / EEO Coordinator determines that the request for reconsideration has merit, issue amended findings.
+Any amended findings are final and no further reconsideration is available.